amcmaster4/JANFM-Bonk-Customs/README.md

+# IMPORTANT NOTICE:
+Some of you may have trouble installing GMM.
+I have become an unfortanate victim of this.
+Don't worry.
+THIS WILL NOT STOP ME
+   ## But how?
+   Rather simple: GMM v2.1.1 doesn't work on some newer versions of browsers.
+This means that if GMM doesn't work for you, you can downgrade your browser version.

 # JustANameForMe's custom bonk.io gamemodes
    ## Intro
    Hello!
 This is the repository containing all the gamemodes I (JustANameForMe) have made!